athulyesudas/Edubridge-Data-Analytics/Assignments/Social Network ML (Python)/readme.md

  - KNeighbours Classifier - 85 to 95 % (fluctuates with each run)

+### Conclusion:

-From this observation Random forest has the highest accuracy and Logistic Regression has the least accuracy.
+ - From this observation Random forest has the highest accuracy and Logistic Regression has the least accuracy.